goatwu1993/ya-action-docs/CONTRIBUTING.md

 1. Ensure you have the Node.js version we use, check [.nvmrc](.nvmrc).
 You can easily run multiple Node version with [nvm](https://github.com/nvm-sh/nvm).

-2. Install dependencies `yarn install`
+2. Install dependencies `npm install`

-3. Run `yarn run` to see the scripts available e.g. `yarn run all` to build, lint and test
+3. Run `npm run` to see the scripts available e.g. `npm run all` to build, lint and test

 4. Run the CLI locally